-Alan Rabinowitz, Ph.D., is an explorer, wildlife conservationist, and author.
+Alan Rabinowitz, Ph.D., who passed away in 2018, was an explorer, wildlife conservationist, and author.
 He established the Hukawng Valley Tiger Reserve in northern Myanmar, which is about the size of the state of Vermont.

 His love for animals began when he was very young.

 "Animals were the only things I could talk to as a child," he explained during a Stuttering Foundation workshop.
 "Animals listened and let me pour my heart out.
 At some point in my youth I clearly remember realizing that animals were like me, even the most powerful ones I'd read about or seen on television - they had no voice, they were often misunderstood, and they wanted nothing more than to live their life as best they could apart from the world of people."